Book an educational visit to Parliament Buildings, or a virtual visit to your classroom, via MS Teams.

 Please note that, with suitable advance notice, we can provide the Education Programme in Irish.
 Please mention this requirement when booking.

 What can I do to prepare for a visit?

-- use the activities here on our website;
+- use the resources and activities here on our website;

 - find out who your MLAs are;

 - think about and discuss the issues that concern you and the group;